iamnotapizza/ytmusic-video-off/README.md

 ## UPDATES

+- 1/12/22 - Player is deleted instead of hiding and extended view has playlist centered horizontally
 - 1/9/22 - Made and added icon
 - 1/8/22 - Made the hiding function and tested on mozilla